oscarchung-lab/D2AF/README.md

     autofragment.py coord

--where coord is any xyz file or Gaussian gjf file with/without connectivity.
+where coord is any xyz file or Gaussian gjf file with/without connectivity.
 It will generate a new gjf file with connectivity, fraglist for **M1** as well as a new D2AF template input file@ (users can modify).
 No need for **M2**

 **To run all proccess: fragmentation, calculations via our calls, and analysis**

     D2AF -inp input.inp

+The "-inp input.inp" is recommended

-*To run fragmentation only; run/call quantum chemistry calculations by users*
+*To run fragmentation only; run/call quantum chemistry calculations (setting "calculator=nocalc" in D2AF input.inp) by users*

-1. generate fragments and write to **\tmpdir** folder (xyz files with charge and multiplicity in the second line)
+1. Generate fragments, which are written to **\tmpdir** folder (xyz files with charge and multiplicity in the second line)
 ```
-    D2AF -inp input.inp  # with calculator=nocalc
+    D2AF -inp input.inp
 ```

-2. Run and extract the energies
-(a) *run the calculations by users (fragments in **xxx_i.xyz** files generated in the **\tmpdir** folder)* (b) *extract the energies to **xxx_i.log** (in a.u. unit; 1 line) for each structure in the **\tmpdir** folder*
+2. Run QC calculations and extract the energies by users (a) *run the calculations by users (fragments in **xxx_i.xyz** files generated in the **\tmpdir** folder)* (b) *extract the energies to **xxx_i.log** (in a.u. unit; 1 line) for each structure in the **\tmpdir** folder*

-3. Run again
+3. Run D2AF again to do analysis
 ```
     D2AF -inp input.inp  # with calculator=nocalc
 ```

 *To list commands*

     D2AF -h

-The -inp input.inp are recommended @

 ##### An example of the D2AF input file showed in our example directories
 calculator available:
-    ['g03', 'g09', 'g16','gfn1-xtb', 'gfn2-xtb','ani-1x', 'ani-2x', 'ani-1ccx', 'aiqm1', 'nocalc']
+    ['g03', 'g09', 'g16','gfn1-xtb', 'gfn2-xtb','ani-1x', 'ani-2x', 'ani-1ccx', 'aiqm1', 'nocalc'@]

 inp file example: